Naga people: Religion

+Christianity

 Traditionally, the Nagas practised animism, venerating natural elements such as the sun, moon, trees, and stones.
 They believed in a Supreme Being and various lesser spirits associated with nature, conducting rituals and sacrifices to appease these entities.
 This deep connection to nature was central to their worldview and daily life.

 In the mid-19th century, Christian missionaries, particularly from the American Baptist denomination, introduced Christianity to the Naga hills.
 The Nagas embraced the new faith, leading to a significant religious transformation.
 Today, Christianity is the predominant religion among the Naga people, with over 87% identifying as Christians, making Nagaland one of the three Christian-majority states in India.

 While Christianity dominates, remnants of traditional beliefs persist, especially in cultural practices and festivals.
 Some Nagas integrate indigenous rituals with Christian practices, reflecting a syncretic approach to spirituality.
 Additionally, there are small minorities practising other religions (such as Buddhism), but they constitute a very limited portion of the population.
 In Myanmar, the term "Naga" holds significance in Buddhist mythology, referring to serpent-like beings often depicted in religious art and architecture.

+Hinduism

+According to 2011 census of India, 5,176 people in the state follow Hinduism.